rcflorestal/Data-Science-Specialization/Data-Science-Capstone/Peer-Graded/readme.md

 </p>

 ## Data Samplig
-As it turns out in the table above, the data sets are very larges and require a long time to read and process, which made us adopt a sampling of 25% of the data sets.
+As it turns out in the table above, the data sets are very larges and require a long time to read and process, which made us adopt a sampling of 20% of the each data set.

 ## Lexical analysis
 Lexical analysis was performed using R packages sentimentr [1], tm [2], tidytext [3] and, wordcloud [4].
 The figure below shows the most frequently used words, most frequent profanity words, most frequent bigrams, and most frequent three grams on US Twitter.